ianfm/workshop-zephyr-device-driver/README.md

 ![Serial monitor for ESP32](.images/screen-esp32-serial.png)

 ## Driver Directory Structure

-> **Note**: The rest of this tutorial includes both actions you should perform and descriptions about the code.
-Actions will be marked with the ✅ icon.
-Feel free to skip the descriptions and come back to them later for in-depth explanations.

 Drivers in Zephyr require a very particular directory structure, as the C compiler, CMake, Kconfig, and the Devicetree Compiler (DTC) browse through folders recursively looking for their respective source files.
 By default, Zephyr wants you to develop drivers and board Devicetree source (DTS) files "in-tree," which means inside the Zephyr RTOS source code repository (located at */opt/toolchains/zephyr* for this workshop).